-- (a) An electric oven equipped with ventilation, explosion-proof electrical features, and thermostatic control adequate to maintain and record the temperature at 75 ± 2 °C. The oven should have dual thermostats or some kind of protection against thermal run-away if the thermostat malfunctions; - (b) A lipless beaker of 35 mm diameter and 50 mm high and a watch-glass of 40 mm diameter; - (c) A balance capable of determining the sample weight to ± 0.1 g; - (d) Three thermocouples and a recording system; - (e) Two flat-bottomed glass tubes of 50 ± 1 mm diameter and 150 mm length and two 0.6 bar (60 kPa) pressure resisting stoppers. - 13.6.1.2.2 An inert substance, whose physical and thermal properties are similar to the test substance, should be used as the reference substance.
+- (a) An electric oven equipped with ventilation, explosion-proof electrical features, and thermostatic control adequate to maintain and record the temperature at 75 ± 2 °C. The oven should have dual thermostats or some kind of protection against thermal run-away if the thermostat malfunctions; - (b) A lipless beaker of 35 mm diameter and 50 mm high and a watch-glass of 40 mm diameter; - (c) A balance capable of determining the sample weight to \pm 0.1 g; - (d) Three thermocouples and a recording system; - (e) Two flat-bottomed glass tubes of 50 ± 1 mm diameter and 150 mm length and two 0.6 bar (60 kPa) pressure resisting stoppers. - 13.6.1.2.2 An inert substance, whose physical and thermal properties are similar to the test substance, should be used as the reference substance.

 - 13.6.1.3.1 In dealing with a new substance, several screening tests, involving heating small samples at 75 °C for 48 hours, are performed to explore its behaviour.
 If no explosive reaction occurs using a small amount of substance, the procedure given in 13.6.1.3.2 or 13.6.1.3.3 should be used.
-If explosion or ignition occurs then the substance is too thermally unstable for transport. - 13.6.1.3.2 Uninstrumented test: A 50 g sample is weighed into a beaker, covered and placed in an oven.
+If explosion or ignition occurs then the substance is considered too thermally unstable, shall be classified as an unstable explosive and is not permitted for transport. - 13.6.1.3.2 Uninstrumented test: A 50 g sample is weighed into a beaker, covered and placed in an oven.
 The oven is heated to 75 °C and the sample left at oven temperature for 48 hours or until ignition or explosion occurs, whichever is sooner.
-If ignition or explosion does not occur but there is evidence, e.g. fuming or decomposition, that some self-heating has occurred, the procedure given in should be performed.
-However, if the substance shows no evidence of thermal instability, it may be regarded as thermally stable and no further testing of this property is necessary. - 13.6.1.3.3 Instrumented test: A 100 g (or 100 cm 3 if the density is less than 1 000 kg/m 3) sample is placed in one tube and the same quantity of reference substance is placed in the other.
-Thermocouples T_1 and T_2 are inserted into the tubes at half-height of the substances.
-If the thermocouples are not inert with respect to both the substance being tested and the reference substance, they should be enclosed in sheaths which are inert.
-Thermocouple T_3 and the covered tubes are placed in the oven as shown in Figure 13.6.1.1.
-The temperature difference (if any) between test sample and reference is measured for 48 hours after the sample and any reference substance reach 75 °C. Evidence of decomposition of the sample is noted.
+If ignition or explosion does not occur but there is evidence, e.g. fuming or decomposition, that some self-heating has occurred, the procedure given in 13.6.1.3.3 should be performed.
+However, if the substance shows no evidence of thermal instability, it may be regarded as thermally stable and no further testing of this property is necessary.